jarrodmillman/rcsds/standard/bash.rst

      $ man sudo

-   Compare this output to the this :ref:`su` page.
+   Compare this output to the this :ref:`sudo` page.

 Variables
 ---------